filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 ### Allow Storage Providers to specify proving deadline

-Sectors onboarded with NI-PoRep allow storage providers to specify which proving deadline they want their sectors to be allocated to.
-This provides storage providers with greater operational flexibility compared to spreading the Window PoST workload over 24 hours.
+Storage providers can specify the proving deadline they want their NI-PoRep sectors to be allocated to upon onboarding.
+This provides storage providers with greater operational flexibility compared to having the WindowPoST workload spread over 24 hours.

 ### PoRep secured cryptographically and not rationally